Your Privacy - Your Plan for Health

 - Employees who are eligible for Ohio State medical benefits but are not enrolled: up to $100 in Virgin PulseCash.

 Although you may complete the PHA and verified biometric health values as part of the wellness program, you are not required to do so.
 If you are unable to participate in any of the health-related activities or achieve any of the health outcomes required to earn an incentive, you may be entitled to a reasonable accommodation or an alternative standard.
-Contact The OSU Health Plan Engagement Specialist at email@example.com or 614-688-1298 to learn more.
+To learn more, contact The OSU Health Plan by emailing email@example.com or calling 614-292-4700 and asking for the Engagement Specialist.

 The information from your PHA and the results from your biometric health values will be used to provide you with information to help you understand your current health and potential risks, and may also be used to offer you services through the wellness program, such as health coaching or care coordination for those with chronic disease.
 You also are encouraged to share your results or concerns with your own health care provider